-These legal documents are particularly useful if loss of mental capacity impairs you to make these decisions for yourself.
-For example, such situations may arise if the party suffers from some illness, injury or disability.
+These documents are useful if you lose mental capacity to make these decisions for yourself.
+For example, such situations may arise if you suffer from some illness, injury or disability.
+The power of attorney can do the following:

 - operating bank accounts